 Here's why: very often, when we play a bunch of chords (and chord melodies aka chord solos) we let go of the finger that plays the melody too fast because we want to get to the next chord in time.
 As a result, we get this staccato feeling instead of it being either smooth or legato.

-So sustain and/or legato are things you might want to focus on.
+Sustain and/or legato are things you might want to focus on.
 And that's why you might see "Hold Notes Down" written under the staff of several method books.
 We have to fight this staccato tendency.
 Think Ted Greene style of playing.
 It's well worth the effort!

 Tip 1.3: Too Much

-The other thing, the last thing in terms of melody, is not to over-do it when adding chords.
+The other thing, the last thing in terms of melody, is not to overdo it when adding chords.
 For example, whatever you do, whatever you build as chord melody arrangement on jazz standards ask yourself: